meshtastic/meshtastic/docs/hardware/buttons.md

 sidebar_label: Adding buttons
 ---

-Many of the TTGO Lora32 devices do not have a progam button to navigate the displayed pages.
+Many of the TTGO Lora32 devices do not have a program button to navigate the displayed pages.
 It is possible to add a button to the following device:

 ## TTGO Lora32 V2.1-1.6